Achieve Your Goals with Learning, Design and Technology Master’s Degree Online

 - By taking one additional course, students can earn the Instructional Technology Specialist Certificate.

-Graduates of the M.A. in Learning, Design and Technology program are prepared to integrate technology into lessons, facilitate learner-centered activities and develop interactive professional development programs.
-You’ll master these concepts through fully online, cohort-based curriculum coursework designed with experiential principals in mind.
+As a graduate of the Learning, Design and Technology program online you’ll be prepared to integrate technology into lessons, facilitate learner-centered activities, lead human resource trainings and develop interactive professional development programs.
+You’ll master these concepts through fully online, cohort-based coursework designed with flexibility and experiential principals in mind.

-In addition, by taking one additional course during your program, you have the ability to earn the Instructional Technology Specialist Certificate to compliment your Master’s degree.
-To take advantage of this additional credentialing opportunity, contact an enrollment counselor.
+Choose to take one additional course, and you’ll have the ability to earn the Instructional Technology Specialist Certificate to compliment your master’s degree.
+Contact an enrollment counselor to take advantage of this additional credentialing opportunity.

 Contact an enrollment counselor to learn more.